Man found guilty of killing his stepmother in Broken Bow

-BROKEN BOW, Neb.
-(AP) — A central Nebraska man was convicted Friday of shooting and killing his stepmother last year.
+BROKEN BOW (AP) — A central Nebraska man was convicted Friday of shooting and killing his stepmother last year.

 After a four-day trial in Custer County, Trent Esch, 45, of Broken Bow was found guilty of second-degree murder in the death of 62-year-old Crystal Esch, KRVN reported.